akvo/akvo-rsr/doc/dev.md

 ##### Q: How do I migrate or get a Django shell?

-You can `exec` commands on the web host. `docker-compose exec web python manage.py shell` for example.
+You can `exec` commands on the web host. `docker-compose exec -u akvo web python manage.py shell` for example.